 – Residency –

 Applications are only accepted through ERAS and must be submitted by December 1.
 ERAS applications must include your USMLE or COMLEX transcript as well as your NRMP number.
 Your Personal Statement should describe your background, aspirations and why you are applying to In His Image.
 Also briefly describe your spiritual journey and include your current place of worship as well as the name and phone number of a leader there we could contact for a recommendation.
-We will respond to all applications on or before December 15.
+Those selected to interview will be contacted by email by December 15.
 We have additional information if you are applying as an international medical graduate.